 There is nothing wrong with sticking to your trusty SM58.
 However, if you have been jonesing for a change and maybe a little more color to your voice, consider giving a condenser a shot.

-With all gear, there are so many brands and styles of condenser to try out.
+With all gear, there are so many brands and styles of condensers to try out.
 Go to your local music store and fiddle around.
 Find what sounds good to your ears.

 It’s even better if you can test one within the context of a live band performance.
 But this isn’t always possible.